Can something that happened to your parents, grandparents, great grandparents or generations beyond affect your life and the choices you make today?

 ‘Genetic’” is contained within ‘energetic’.
 DNA is energetic in nature and thus can be changed energetically (re-genetically).
 Dr Joe Dispenza in ‘You are the Placebo’ shows brain scans to illustrate how thought changes DNA in clients with genetic diseases such as Parkinson’s, Hashimoto, and multiple sclerosis.

-Thoughts are energy.
 When we change our thoughts, we change our energy.
 A hyper aroused, peak or fully coherent state can create instantaneous DNA changes.
 Holding a higher vibration over time, such as affirming thoughts that become beliefs, can also create changes in DNA.

 Family Constellations founder Bert Hellinger states that families are comprised of energy connecting all members of a group, to which all members have equal right to belong in their natural order.

 It used to be common practice to not allow a mother to see or hold their miscarried or stillborn child.
-This is just one of many emotional traumas, within a family that could create a ‘hole’ in the family system, where a life has not been fully grieved or given their rightful place.
+This is just one of many emotional traumas within a family that could create a ‘hole’ in the family system, where a life has not been fully grieved or given their rightful place.
 Family members lost in war, or ‘lost’ to mental asylums, can also create energetic entanglements, where family members generations later may find they are ‘living the life’ of those who could not.

 Is the ‘not enough’ experience of the Great Depression (or more personal events) splintering into our lives today?
 Do we feel the ‘not enough’ of that event through our not enough money, love, time, ability or goodness – even when it may not be our current reality.
 Is our addiction to sugar exacerbated by the sugar rationing or not having ‘enough sweetness’ in life from generations back?

-We are very powerful energetic beings.
+All of us are very powerful energetic beings.
 We do not have to be limited by others or by the current expression of our genes.
 Creating a healthier person and planet starts with creating a healthier YOU.
 You hold the power over what happens to you – watch what you plug into.